zenodeapp/genesis-ethermint/setup/README.md

 ## shift-ports.sh

-This script is useful if you want to shift the ports in the configuration files.
+This script is useful if you quickly want to replace the ports in the configuration files.
 It comes from https://github.com/zenodeapp/port-shifter and is slightly adapted for GenesisL1.
 If you prefer a more simplistic version of the script, use quick-shift.sh found in the aforementioned repository instead.